 So, next time you think or say to anyone that you have been to Khardung La, which is the highest motorable pass in the world, then you know how many more passes or roads are still left for you to scale before feeling you have been to the top in the world by a motor vehicle 😉 😉 …

-Now, you know where you need to drive ride, or pedal to reach the top of the world, so feel free to share this valuable information with all the travel freaks you admire or know.
-In the end, all I will say is that there is this travel bucket list for you that I have shared above, so start planning a trip to them at least those of which are in our Indian Himalayas in case you don’t feel like going abroad 😀 😀
+Now you know where you need to drive, ride, or pedal to reach the top of the world.
+Feel free to share this valuable information with all the travel freaks you admire or know.
+In the end, all I will say is that there is this travel bucket list for you that I have shared above, so start planning a trip to them, at least those which are in our Indian Himalayas in case you do not feel like going abroad 😀 😀

 References Articles